National Energy Act

-The legislative initiative was introduced by President Carter.
-The package was a major step in the legislation of the energy field, both the supply and the demand side.
-The package has soon been followed by Energy Security Act, 8 acts signed by president Carter in 1980.
+The legislative initiative was introduced by President Jimmy Carter.
+The package was a major step in legislation regarding the energy field, involving both the supply and the demand side.
+The package was soon followed by the Energy Security Act, 8 acts signed by president Carter in 1980.
 This sequel package addressed energy conservation and development of renewable energy sources.

+The NEA78 and the "security" package established a framework for: